 Located around 4 hours south of Lima, the Huacachina Oasis is quite far away from Lima.

-The Huacachina Oasis itself is a pretty oasis in the the desert, with some hostels, restaurants and travel agencies around.
+The Huacachina Oasis itself is a natural oasis in the the desert, with some hostels, restaurants and travel agencies around.

 The large dunes are amazing for the sandbuggy or sandboarding experience.